cds-snc/covid-alert-server/proto/README.md

 The Diagnosis Server implements five main endpoints:

-* `/retrieve-day`: Fetch a set of Diagnosis Keys for a given day
+* `/retrieve`: Fetch a set of Diagnosis Keys for a given two-hour period
-* `/retrieve-hour`: Fetch a set of Diagnosis Keys for a specific hour in a day
 * `/upload`: Upload a batch of Diagnosis Keys
 * `/new-key-claim`: Generate One-Time-Code to permit an app user to upload keys
 * `/claim-key`: Convert One-Time-Code into a credential that permits upload